stats: Kentucky straight bourbon, 45.2%, $37

 In my last post, which covered 86 proof Old Forester, I discussed a few of the many acquisitions that Brown-Forman has made since the end of Prohibition.
 Now I’m going to look at another distillery, Woodford Reserve, which the company actually purchased two different times, in transactions that took place more than 50 years apart.

-Located in Versailles, KY, the distillery's current building was constructed in 1838, but Elijah Pepper had established his farm and distilling operation on the site in 1812.
+Located in Versailles, KY, the current Woodford distillery building was constructed in 1838, but Elijah Pepper had established his farm and distilling operation on the site in 1812.
 It is often mistakenly stated that distilling here dates to 1780; an inaccuracy that springs from the fact that Elijah Pepper began his distilling career in 1780.
 At that time he lived in Virginia though, and he didn’t relocate to Kentucky until 1797.
 He and his brother-in-law established a distillery in Versailles which they operated together for several years until Pepper started his new farm distillery in 1812, which was located about five miles away.

 Elijah Pepper passed away in 1831 leaving the distillery to his son, Oscar Pepper.
 In 1833 he hired Dr. James Crow as his master distiller.
 Crow held that position until his death 23 years later, and made many advances in the methods of bourbon production during his tenure.
 It was in this period that the distillery officially took the name Old Oscar Pepper Distillery, likely when the building dating to 1838 was constructed.

 In 1872 James Pepper sued his mother in order to take back control of the distillery.
 Two years later, James Pepper entered into an agreement with Col. E.H.
 Taylor, who provided capital for improvements to the distillery.
-Taylor had been a partner in Gaines, Berry & Co. when they leased the distillery, but he left the firm later in 1870.
+Taylor had been a partner in Gaines, Berry & Co. when they leased the distillery, but he left the firm in 1870.

 James Pepper declared bankruptcy in 1877, leaving Col. Taylor as the sole owner of the distillery.
 Shortly thereafter, Taylor was forced into bankruptcy himself.
 George T. Stagg, who had been one of Taylor’s creditors, paid off Taylor’s debts for pennies on the dollar and ended up with the Old Oscar Pepper Distillery.
 Later in 1878 he sold it to James Graham, who then partnered with Leopold Labrot.